 “I’ve done you the favor of not removing the ragged remnants of whatever unidentifiable garment clung to your flesh upon your retreat to the safety of my slaving office, since it’s filthy and torn to a degree that would be difficult to duplicate on short notice; the swampy stink of decaying reeds that assaults my nose when you lift your arms is especially convincing.
 And, since you were stripped before being imprisoned in the well, it won’t be necessary to wear anything at all for your second public appearance—as the Oriental maiden you were in that much less exciting life before I awarded you a new name and freed you into bondage.”

 Mala’s expression waxed (to coat the entirely untoward configuration of her features in the proverbial drippings of dates and thus render it more palatable to sensitive spirits) distinctly displeased.
-“Are you admitting your quackish medical methods nearly delivered me up to the eternal gardens in soiled clothes,” her voice rose as she spoke and now became a kind of hoarse screech, “and that you now expect me to wear these very same soiled clothes for my highly anticipated return to society!?”
+“Are you admitting your quackish medical methods nearly delivered me up to the eternal gardens in soiled clothes,” her voice rose as she spoke and now became a kind of hoarse screech, “and that you now expect me to wear these very same soiled clothes for my highly anticipated second debut in high society?!”

 At that my patience flagged, and I was unwilling to continue mincing words to the usual fine consistency.
-As folk wisdom advises, a hungry man should eat his couscous before he disputes its shape with the cook (such disputes always proving impossible to settle without the use of well-calibrated calipers that are rarely ready at hand).
 “Quiet yourself, dear Mala, before someone wonders why I’m strangling an ostrich with such agonizing slowness a full hour before any civilized slaver calls for coffee.
 We haven’t time to argue over trifles.
-I shouldn’t need to remind you it’s by virtue of my medical miracles that you’re healthy and hale enough to spend half the day convincingly impersonating the walking dead.
-In truth I intended to wrap your corpse in a worn out carpet for convenient disposal if your departing spirit had the ill manners to leave it on my favorite cushions; but whether, as you assert, that usually non-wearable article could really travel with you to the afterlife, even under the theoretical framework of your own inept cosmology, is difficult to say.”
+I shouldn’t need to remind you it’s by virtue of my medical miracles that you’re healthy and hale enough to spend the day convincingly impersonating the walking dead.
+As folk wisdom advises, a hungry man should eat his couscous before he cavils at the cook.
+In truth I intended to wrap your corpse in a worn-out carpet for convenient disposal if your departing spirit had the ill manners to leave it on my favorite cushions; but whether, as you assert, that usually non-wearable article could really travel with you to the afterlife, even under the theoretical framework of your own inept cosmology, is difficult to say.”

 Mala looked doubly disgusted, and also furious, and it was perhaps only her persistent physical weakness that braked a violent eruption.